 I’m not an expert.
-I’m in my late twenties and I don’t have kids!
-BUT, I do have friends starting families, and I can tell you these tips have helped them.
+I’m 30 years old, and I don’t have kids.
+BUT, I do have friends starting families and I’m a financial planner by trade, so I do have some experience.
 I know that there are practical things that can be done to soften the financial blow of having a baby, and I want to share them with you. 🙂

 So, here are 8 practical tips for you to get ahead of the game and prepare for your baby.

 1. Take financial inventory

 Know exactly where you stand financially before you have a baby.
 This means starting a budget and tracking your income.

 2. Get your debt under control

 If you have a lot of debt before you have a baby, there’s a good chance you’re going to add to it once you have a baby.
 A good aim is to be debt free with the exception of your mortgage before having a baby.
 Getting your debt under control will give you financial margin in your life, which leads to peace and a happier home.

 - Related: How to Get Out of Debt

 3. Build a 6-8 month emergency fund of non-discretionary expenses